FluxML/Flux.jl/docs/src/guide/models/basics.md

     Before Flux v0.15 (and Functors v0.5), this exploration of structs was opt-in.
     After defining `struct Layer` it was necessary to call `@functor Layer` (or `@layer Layer`) before Flux would look inside.
     This has now changed to be opt-out: Functors (and hence Flux) will explore arbitrary structs, unless told not to (using `Functors.@leaf`).
-    This is why even "anonymous structs" created by closures like `poly3` and `layer3` above are now valid Flux models, although the use of named structs is still recommended practice.
+    This is why even "anonymous structs" created by closures, like `poly3` and `layer3` above, are now valid Flux models, although the use of named structs is still recommended practice.

 ## Curve Fitting